MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/security-roles.md

 ---
 title: "Security roles and templates (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Microsoft Dataverse provides security roles that can be assigned to system users allowing or restricting access to table data.
-In addition, standard templates provide a means to obtain security roles across environments." ms.custom: intro-internal ms.date: 11/11/2021 ms.reviewer: "pehecke"
+In addition, standard templates provide a means to obtain security roles that are valid across environments." ms.custom: intro-internal ms.date: 11/11/2021 ms.reviewer: "pehecke"